AvatoLabs/NexusVM/README.md

 ## Overview

-The repository contains the implementation of a groth16 SNARK verifier that is executable via the optimistic NexusVM paradigm on Bitcoin without any soft forks.
+The repository contains the implementation of a groth16 SNARK verifier that is executable via the optimistic NexusVM paradigm on Tondi without any soft forks.

-It is designed to be modular, allowing developers to reuse bitcoin scripts for u32 data types, hashes and curve operations.
+It is designed to be modular, allowing developers to reuse tondi scripts for u32 data types, hashes and curve operations.

 ## Components